The Nature of Listening

 Listening is not the same as hearing.

 Hearing is a physiological process which does not require effort, which means that it is automatic.
-When sound waves enter our ears and are transmitted to our brains, considering we have no ear injuries or hearing problems, we hear sounds inevitably.
+When sound waves enter our ears and are transmitted to our brains, assuming we have no ear injuries or hearing problems, we hear sounds inevitably.
 Listening, on the other hand, requires meaning construction.
 We assign meaning to the sounds we hear.
 Listening involves paying attention, interpreting the message, and responding.
-When we listen, we also send nonverbal messages such as nodding, showing appropriate facial expressions, or just maintaining eye contact to indicate that we understand the speaker’s message.
+When we listen, we also send nonverbal messages such as nodding, showing appropriate facial expressions, or simply maintaining eye contact to indicate that we understand the speaker’s message.
 You may hear someone speak but not listen to what he or she says.
-For instance, when you already heard a friend tell the same joke a number of times, you no longer give the same amount of attention you did when you first listened to it.
-Sometimes you hear your teacher speak but you do not have any idea what he or she is talking about.
-Your father may be scolding you but you are tuning out what he is saying.
+For instance, when you have already heard a friend tell the same joke a number of times, you no longer give the same amount of attention you did when you first listened to it.
+Sometimes you hear your teacher speak, but you do not have any idea what he or she is talking about.
+Your father may be scolding you, but you are tuning out what he is saying.

 Listening is a skill that can be improved.